carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 #### Visualize the result

 Open a new terminal locally.
-Then move to the desire directory where the images will be download.
+Then move to the desired directory where the images will be downloaded.
 ~~~
 $ cd .\Desktop\Workshop\
 ~~~